on the blog

 Read More

 Franchising has a few stigmas.
-It is all about fast food, it is not sexy and it is often seen as a shortcut to entrepreneurship—a ready-made business with brand recognition and a roadmap for success.
-While that’s partly true, there are plenty of misconceptions that can mislead potential franchisees and even eliminate people from considering this route to business ownership.
+It is all about fast food, it is not sexy, and it is often seen as a shortcut to entrepreneurship: a ready-made business with brand recognition and a roadmap for success.
+While that’s partly true, there are plenty of misconceptions that can mislead potential franchisees and even eliminate people from considering this route to business ownership through a franchise for sale.

-If you’re thinking about investing in a franchise, it’s crucial to separate fact from fiction.
-Let’s do some myth busting!
+If you’re thinking about owning a franchise, it’s crucial to separate fact from fiction.
+Let’s do some myth-busting!

 Success takes time, effort, and financial patience.
 Many franchisees work longer hours than they did in corporate roles, especially in the early years.
 You get out what you put in!
 In this situation, you are not sitting at your corporate desk waiting for your bi-weekly paycheck to hit the bank.
 If you don’t show up, neither does payroll.